Rakugo Master to sit down entertaining Hanoi and Ho Chi Minh City

 The Japan Foundation Center for Cultural Exchange in Vietnam has officially announced its plan to welcome Master Katsura Utazo and his sit-down comedy show in Hanoi and Ho Chi Minh City on October 24 and 27 respectively.

-The Japan Foundation Center for Cultural Exchange in Vietnam has officially announced its plan to welcome Master Katsura Utazo and his sit-down comedy show in Hanoi and Ho Chi Minh City on October 24 and 27 respectively.
-The show is organized at VOV Theater (58 Quan Su) in Hanoi and The Student House of Culture (643 Dien Bien Phu) in Ho Chi Minh City
+The Japan Foundation Center for Cultural Exchange in Vietnam has officially announced its plan to welcome Master Katsura Utazo and his sit-down comedy show in Hanoi and Ho Chi Minh City on and respectively.
+The show will take place at VOV Theater (58 Quan Su) in Hanoi and The Student House of Culture (643 Dien Bien Phu) in Ho Chi Minh City.

-The famous Katsura Utazo is bringing with him Rakugo, or Japanese sit-down comedy art, which is supposed to impressively feature Japanese culture.
+The renowned Katsura Utazo is bringing with him Rakugo, a form of Japanese sit-down comedy that is set to impressively showcase aspects of Japanese culture.

-Rakugo, or generally known as Japanese sit-down comedy, is a traditional art of Japan.
-Like stand-up comedy in Western countries, Rakugo comedian stays sitting down and uses props such as sensu paper-fan.
+Rakugo, commonly recognized as Japanese sit-down comedy, is a traditional performance art in Japan.
+Unlike stand-up comedy in Western traditions, a Rakugo comedian performs while seated, using minimal props such as a sensu (folding fan) and a hand towel to enhance storytelling.

-Katsura Utazo, the best sit-down comedian in Japan, born in 1964, has performed in various big national and international shows in Japan, Thailand, Brazil and the U.S. He is also a multi-talented artist, who joined in broadcasting industry as a MC and a broadcaster.
+Katsura Utazo, one of the most celebrated sit-down comedians in Japan, was born in 1964.
+He has performed in numerous prestigious national and international venues across Japan, Thailand, Brazil, and the United States.
+In addition to his comedic talents, he is a versatile artist who has worked in the broadcasting industry as a host and presenter.

 Free French Movies Available On Local Streaming Platform During Tet Holiday